- Religion and Philosophy»

 Our Own Reasoning

-In Genesis 3, Adam and Eve decided to walk out their own reasoning (the tree of knowledge of good and evil), rather than having daily communion with God (the Tree of Life).
-The daily flow of God’s revelation to them was exchanged for their own carnal reasoning that led to dire consequences.
+In Genesis 3, Adam and Eve decided to walk out their own reasoning and decided to eat from the tree of knowledge of good and evil rather than having daily communion with God and partaking of the Tree of Life.
+The daily flow of God’s revelation and His blessing to them was exchanged for the deception of their own carnal reasoning leading to dire consequences.

 Blessing can be perceived through the lens our own rational thoughts, or it can come from the revelation that the Holy Spirit gives us.
 It is very important to make the distinction between the two.

 It is important to know where the true blessings of God comes from.
 Perceived blessing that comes from our own man-made reasoning will lead to a false perception of what true blessing is.
 For many this has led into idolatry and then separation from God.